 Crystal is a new mom, a part-time portrait photographer and a passionate cook.
 Crystal and her family have recently returned to Sonoma County after living abroad on the island of Mykonos in Greece.

-As Publications Director of Post Carbon Institute, Daniel is the lead editor and manager of the Institute's major print publications, including: The ENERGY Reader (2012), the four-book Community Resilience Guide series (2012-13), a report series on shale gas production (2011, 2013), and The Post Carbon Reader (2010), a sixteen-author compilation on our interconnected sustainability crises.
-He is also the author of Post Carbon Cities (2007), the first major local government guidebook on the end of cheap oil.
+Daniel Lerch is Publications Director of Post Carbon Institute, serving as lead editor and manager of the Institute's books and reports on energy resource constraints and community resilience.
+He is also the author of Post Carbon Cities (2007), the first major local government guidebook on the end of cheap oil, and founding chair of the Sustainable Communities Division of the American Planning Association.

-Daniel has presented to professional, government, and public audiences across the United States, as well as in Canada and Europe.
-He has been interviewed in numerous radio, video, and print outlets, and has been quoted in major publications including The New York Times and Business Week.
-He has a Master of Urban Studies from Portland State University in Oregon, and has worked with urban sustainability and planning issues for over fifteen years in the public, private and non-profit sectors.
+Daniel has presented to professional, government, and public audiences across the United States and abroad, and has been interviewed for numerous media outlets including The New York Times and Business Week.
+He has a Master of Urban Studies from Portland State University in Oregon, and has worked with urban planning and sustainability issues for over fifteen years in the public, private and non-profit sectors.

 Desiree oversees Post Carbon Institute’s Speakers Bureau and special events.
 Desiree joined Post Carbon Institute in November 2007, bringing more than twelve years of experience in marketing, advertising and direct mail.
 Prior to joining PCI, she was Marketing Director for Travel of America and Robinson’s May Travel where she managed all marketing, promotions, and multi-media production for 40 locations.
 Desiree's previous experience also consists of art direction, and event management.